harshalpatil2012/DevUtils/UI-Application-Setup-Script/README.md

 # Local UI Development Environment Setup

-This PowerShell script automates the setup of a local UI development environment for your project.
+This PowerShell script automates the setup of a local UI development environment for project.
 It includes Node.js, NPM, Visual Studio Code, and more.

 ## Quick Start